Omnidirectional domain wall modes protected by fragile topological states

-Next, we evaluate eigenfrequencies and mode shapes for four finite bi-domain configurations depicted in Fig.~\ref{fig:sim}, including straight DW (Fig.~\ref{fig:sim}(a)), zigzag DW (Fig.~\ref{fig:sim}(b)), straight DW with defects (Fig.~\ref{fig:sim}(c)), and loop (Fig.~\ref{fig:sim}(d)).
-The cases in Figs.~\ref{fig:sim}(a-b) are the straight and zigzag DWs discussed above.
-In the configuration of Fig.~\ref{fig:sim}(c), we randomly select seven unit cells close to the DW and we fill their central holes with inclusions, choosing a density ratio $\rho_{inc}=0.8*\rho_{bulk}$ to perturb the lattice order.
-In each of the cases in Figs.~\ref{fig:sim}(a-c), we report localized states in the BG frequency range: we recognize DW modes, corner modes, and edge modes, and we highlight a few randomly selected ones for each type by showing the corresponding eigenfunctions.
-Notably, in Figs.~\ref{fig:sim}(a-c), edge and corner modes localize exclusively along the edges of the fragile phase, consistent with the findings from supercell analysis.
-Finally, in the case of Fig.~\ref{fig:sim}(d), we construct a closed DW loop to confine a parallelogram of fragile phase within a larger domain of the trivial phase and we perform a similar inference of the localized modes.
+Next, we evaluate eigenfrequencies and mode shapes for six finite bi-domain configurations depicted in Fig.~\ref{fig:sim}, including $60^{\circ}-$DW (Fig.~\ref{fig:sim}(a)), $90^{\circ}-$ZGDW (Fig.~\ref{fig:sim}(b)), $20^{\circ}-$ZGDW (Fig.~\ref{fig:sim}(c)), $40^{\circ}-$ZGDW (Fig.~\ref{fig:sim}(d)), $60^{\circ}-$DW with defects (Fig.~\ref{fig:sim}(e)), and loop (Fig.~\ref{fig:sim}(f)).
+In the configuration of Fig.~\ref{fig:sim}(e), we randomly select seven unit cells close to the DW and we fill their central holes with inclusions, choosing a density ratio $\rho_{inc}=0.8\rho_{bulk}$ to perturb the lattice order.
+In each of the cases in Figs.~\ref{fig:sim}(a-e), we report localized states in the BG frequency range: we recognize DW, corner, and edge modes, and we highlight a few randomly selected ones for each type by showing the corresponding eigenfunctions.
+Notably, in Figs.~\ref{fig:sim}(a-e), edge and corner modes localize exclusively along the edges of the fragile phase, consistent with the findings from supercell analysis.
+Finally, in the case of Fig.~\ref{fig:sim}(f), we construct a closed DW loop to confine a parallelogram of fragile phase within a larger domain of the trivial phase and we perform a similar inference of the localized modes.

-Subsequently, we provide additional evidence of DW emergence and its robustness in the four considered scenarios via full-scale transient simulations.
-Snapshots of computed propagating wavefields are displayed in the right part of each panel of Figs.~\ref{fig:sim}(a-d) under a point-force excitation, polarized perpendicular to the DW, prescribed at the bottom tip of the DW in the form of a 17-cycle narrow-band tone burst, with carrier frequency set at $\sim$12.2 kHz.
+Subsequently, we provide additional evidence of DW emergence in the considered scenarios via full-scale transient simulations.
+Snapshots of computed propagating wavefields are displayed in the right part of each panel of Figs.~\ref{fig:sim}(a-f) under a point-force excitation, polarized perpendicular to the DW, prescribed at the bottom tip of the DW in the form of a 17-cycle narrow-band tone burst, with carrier frequency set at $\sim$12.2 kHz.
 Notably, in all cases, the wavefields exhibit pronounced localization along the DW, regardless of the DW orientation and the presence of defects.